Many-Body Localization in the Age of Classical Computing: Thermalization and its counterexamples

 with corrections that typically decay algebraically with the number of lattice sites.
-Equation~\eqref{eq:ETH2} shows that the equilibrium value of a local observable $A$ is an average over a microcanonical ensemble of states $\hat \rho_{MC}$, and $\mathcal N_{\langle E \rangle, \delta E}$ determines the number of states in this ensemble.
-This is the notion of quantum ergodicity: all eigenstates $\ket{m}$ of $\hat H$ in the energy shell $|E_m - \langle E \rangle| < \delta E$ contribute equally to the long time average value of $A$, in close analogy to the classical statistical ensembles that include all microstates compatible with macroscopic constraints with equal probability.
+Equation~\eqref{eq:ETH2} shows that the equilibrium value of a few-body observable $\hat{A}$ is an average over a microcanonical ensemble of states $ \hat{\rho}_{MC}$, and $\mathcal N_{\langle E \rangle, \delta E}$ determines the number of states in this ensemble.
+This is the notion of quantum ergodicity: the long time average of the observable $\hat{A}$ is independent of the specific arrangement of the coefficients $|c_m|^2$, and is the same as the average of $A_{mm}$ over the entire energy shell $|E_m - \langle E \rangle| < \delta E$.
+This closely parallels the classical statistical ensembles that include all microstates compatible with macroscopic constraints with equal probability.

 It is nowadays well established that the ETH represents a sufficient criterion for the onset of thermalization~\cite{Dalessio16}.
 The systems that satisfy ETH typically exhibit diffusive transport; to which extent the ETH can be extended to systems with non-diffusive types of transport, in particular when the system is open to the boundary, is discussed in Sec.~\ref{sec:open}.
-Other recent activities in the studies of ETH include, among other things, the role of the matrix elements correlations for higher point correlation functions~\cite{pappalardi2022eigenstate}, and its implications for the sensitivity of eigenstates to perturbations~\cite{pandey_claeys_20}.
+Other recent activities in the studies of ETH include, among others, the role of the matrix elements correlations for higher point correlation functions~\cite{Foini19, pappalardi2022eigenstate}, and the modification of the ETH in the vicinity of the ergodicity breaking transition point~\cite{kliczkowski_swietek_24}.